rupakraj/myconfig/nvim/readme.md

 The initialization of the plugins are being managed by `init.lua`

-## Plaugins
+## Plugins
 The plugins so far used
 - Telescope
-- bufferline
+- Buffer line
-- commander - yet to configure
+- Commander - yet to configure
-- catppuccin - color themes
+- Catppuccin - color themes
-- lualine
+- Lualine
-- treesitter
+- Tree-Sitter